Pure Gym Limited

 2. Interval training: incorporating a high-intensity interval training (HIIT) running style will improve speed and endurance.

 Aim for two or three of these sessions per week, alternating between high-energy intervals and recovery periods.
 The HIIT pace should be challenging but sustainable.
 For example, you could run 400m at a fast pace, followed by 200m of slower recovery, repeated eight times.
-You can find more examples in our interval running workouts guide
+You can find more examples in our interval running workouts guide.

 3. Compromised runs: to mimic and simulate the feeling of a Hyrox event, you'll need to practice performing running workouts while fatigued, like after a weightlifting session or HIIT class.